Hurricane Norbert (2008): Baja California Sur

 The storm was responsible for 13 ft waves.
 Norbert was also responsible produced peak winds of 60 mph and a 70 mph gust in Los Mochis.
 This observation occurred at 0200 UTC October 12.
 The maximum single-day rainfall total from Norbert was 4.78 in in Ciudad Constitucion.

 Throughout Baja California Sur, officials estimated that damages from the hurricane was equivalent to 292.2 million MXN (25 million USD).
 Water damages totaled to 8.8 million MXN (US$650,000).
 Furthermore, damage to homes was 68.3 million pesos (US$6 million) while damage to school was reported to be 5 million MXN (US$41,000).
 In addition, highway damage totaled to 36.6 million MXN (USD).
 Roughly 5,000 homes sustained severe damage and roads throughout the state were also severely affected.
 About 100,000 people were without power at the height of the storm.
 The worst damage occurred in the municipality of Comondú where 16,000 residents reported damage to their homes.
 A total of 2,850 people were housed in temporary shelters.
 According to tourism officials, hotel reservations were down 40% in Los Cabos and Lorento Roofs were ripped off buildings and many trees were damaged.
 On the islands of Santa Margarita and Magdalena, 40% of homes received some damage, mostly roof damage.
-The La Paz airport closed prior to the arrival of the system, but the Los Cabos International Airport remained open throughout the passage of the tropical cyclone.
+La Paz International Airport closed prior to the arrival of the system, but Los Cabos International Airport remained open throughout the passage of the tropical cyclone.
 In La Paz, the storm produced violent winds, a few last-minute drivers on streets with fallen trees.
-Rescue workers had to rescue many Mexicans in low-lying areas from their wood and sheet metal homes.
+Rescue workers had to rescue many residents of low-lying areas from their wood and sheet metal homes.
 In a drive-thru entrance, a happy hour sign was ripped off due to strong winds.
 Local residents south shelter by school buses and army trucks as floodwaters entered their homes.
 High winds uprooted palm trees and the water was knee-deep in many areas of Puerto San Carlos.